DiscordValley/TheValley/README.md

 ### Support:

 The best way to support The Valley is to contribute!
 Feel free to make PRs, open issues, and help us make this the best bot we can!
-If interested, supporting us through
+If interested, supporting us through Github Sponsors would be appreciated.

 Keywords: python, discord, gino, postgresql